cloudback/docs/content/custom-storages/amazon-s3-glacier.md

 --------------------

-## Set up Amazon S3 Glacier as a custom storage
+## Set up Amazon S3 Glacier as a customer managed storage

 * In the Cloudback Dashboard open the repository settings by clicking on the settings icon: